The algebraic cheap rebuilding property: Abstract

 We present an axiomatic approach to combination theorems for various homological properties of groups and, more generally, of chain complexes.
 Examples of such properties include algebraic finiteness properties, $\ell^2$-invisibility, $\ell^2$-acyclicity, lower bounds for Novikov--Shubin invariants, and vanishing of homology growth.

-We introduce an algebraic version of \ABFG's cheap rebuilding property that implies vanishing of torsion homology growth and admits a combination theorem.
-As an application, we show that certain graphs of groups with amenable vertex groups and elementary amenable edge groups have vanishing torsion homology growth.
+As a key example, we introduce an algebraic version of \ABFG's cheap rebuilding property that implies vanishing of torsion homology growth and fits into our axiomatic framework for combination theorems.
+In particular, we obtain that certain graphs of groups with amenable vertex groups and elementary amenable edge groups have vanishing torsion homology growth.